-What is an SPF record, and how to create one?
+What is a SPF record and how to create one

-The SPF record is actually a simple TXT record in the domain's DNS zone containing a list of allowed IPs that are verified to send emails from the domain to which the zone applies.
+In reality, the SPF record is actually a plain TXT record stored and located in the domain’s DNS zone, which contains a list of all IP addresses that are verified to send emails from the domain to which the zone applies.

-As we mentioned earlier, an SPF record is a TXT record in the DNS zone of the domain.
-It requires a specific syntax to work correctly.
+As we mentioned earlier, the SPF record is a TXT record in the DNS zone of the domain.
+Because of this, it requires very specific syntax in order to work correctly.

-Here is an example of such an SPF record:
+Here is an example of such a record:

 v=spf1 +a +mx +ip4:91.92.66.66 -all

-In the case of the abovestated record, we have told to the email recipients that the server, which is verified to send emails from our domain name, has an IP address of 91.92.66.66.
-Now, if a server with a slightly different IP address (e.g. 91.92.66.67) tries to send an email from the same domain, the chance that it would be treated as SPAM is very high.
+But what does this all mean in simple words?
+In short, the example can be interpreted as follows - we have told the email recipients that the server, which is verified to send emails from our domain name, has an IP address of 91.92.66.66.
+Now, if a server with a similar IP address like 91.92.66.67 tries to send an email from the same domain, there is a very high chance that the email will be flagged as SPAM.

 v=spf1 | It indicates that this TXT record is actually an SPF record and it shows the SPF version that is being used.
 There was another version of SPF, but it was discontinued. |